sanjayio/dbt-engineer-public/README.md

 ### Running Locally

 1. Run `docker compose up` and wait for containers to spin up.
 This could take a while.
-2. Access Airflow web interface at `localhost:8080`.
+2. Access pgAdmin web interface at `localhost:16543`.
+Create a `public` database under the postgres server.
-3. Access pgAdmin web interface at `localhost:16543`.
+3. Access Airflow web interface at `localhost:8080`.
+Trigger the dag.

 ### Cleanup

 Run Ctrl + C or Cmd + C to stop containers, and then `docker compose down`.

-## Misc
+## FAQs

 ### How to generate fernet key